ozbonus/assets_directory/README.md

 This converts audio files and images into a format consumable by Kantan Player.

+## Testing

+Testing is done with pytest.
+After activating your virtual environment simply run `pytest` at the root directory of the project.
+For some reason I can't get VS Code configured to run the tests on its own.

 ## Audio conversion

 A directory of well-named and well-tagged audio files will be converted into a directory of re-encoded audio files with metadata stored in a file named `tracks.json`.